IamDrowsy/ebenbild/README.md

 1. `(like? x x)`/`((like x) x)` is always true.
     1. with the exeption of functions and regexes
+2. The predicate always returns `true` or `false`
-2. The predicate throws no errors.
+3. The predicate throws no errors.

 ### Further notices
 Because `like/unlike/like-one/like-all` returns predicates and `(like predicate)`